COALAIP/specs/README.md

 ##### Available Schemas

-Schema.org includes the following schemata that are closely related to LCC RRM's `Entity` types;
+Schema.org includes the following schemata that are closely related to LCC RRM's `Entity` types.
-these will be used later to help define the COALA IP specification:
+Potentially, these could be used later to help define the COALA IP specification:

 - [schema.org/Person](http://schema.org/Person): See LCC RRM `Party`
 - [schema.org/Organization](http://schema.org/Organization): See LCC RRM `Party` (A `Person` can be